Can Cannabis or CBD Help You Sleep Better at Night?

-Despite the importance of good sleep, up to 70 million people in the United States have a chronic sleep disorder that impacts their day to day functioning and health.
+Despite the importance of good sleep, up to 70 million people in the United States have sleep issues that negatively impact their general well-being.

 Many people turn to cannabis and CBD to naturally improve their sleep.
 What does it look like to use cannabis or CBD to sleep better?

 It could be a young woman plagued with years of poor sleep who finds that a few puffs of cannabis flower vapor help her fall asleep faster.
 Or a person who discovers that cannabis and CBD dramatically improves the quality and quantity of his sleep.
 Or a septuagenarian who buccally ingests THC after dinner to maintain a healthy circadian rhythm as she ages.

 Can cannabis or CBD help you improve your sleep?
 Jointly can help you find out, but first let’s review what is known about using cannabis and CBD for sleep.